 If you’re working with a search marketing partner for your nonprofit’s Google Ads, they can provide you with the reporting you need to keep up-to-date on your campaigns and can also make changes and optimizations for you so you know your Google Ads are working effectively.

-How Do I Get Started with Google Ads for my Nonprofit?
+Get started with Google Ads for your nonprofit

 Hopefully, by now that clear blue pool of Google Ads paid advertising doesn’t seem quite so crowded or scary.
 Consider yourself primed and ready to start identifying your next steps, including creating a budget for Google Ad spend and estimating return-on-investment (ROI).